Who is eligible for KFH Personal Financing-i?

 How much money can I borrow?

-KFH Personal Financing-i is a flat rate personal loan offering funds between RM2,000 and RM150,000 to Government sector workers.
-Loans may be repaid over any period up to 20 years (though you must be 58 years old or less at the end of the loan tenure).
+KFH Personal Financing-i is a flat rate personal loan offering funds between RM30,000 and RM250,000, subject to KFH's approval and your repayment capability.
+The financing facility may be repaid over any period up to 10 years.

 How much does this personal loan cost?